Shadia Mansour: Career

 Mansour has recorded music with producer Johnny "Juice" Rosado, formerly of Public Enemy, and was featured on Chuck D's website shemovement.com.
-She has also collaborated with artists like Iraqi rappers Lowkey and Narcy, and Palestinian hip-hop group DAM.
+She has also collaborated with artists like British Iraqi rapper Lowkey and Narcy.

 Mansour has toured with Existence is Resistance, an organization supporting hip-hop shows in Palestine, and is part of the "Arab League" of Hip Hop, a collection of performers who share views on the Middle East.

-Views
+In 2014, Mansour collaborated with Ana Tijoux on the song "Somos Sur" ("We are South") about the importance of the global resistance movement.

+In 2020, Mansour collaborated with Palestinian Jordanian electronic music and shamstep group 47Soul, as well as Fedzilla - a German-Chilean rapper and MC, on the song "Border Ctrl" about the shared experiences of border violence and colonialism in Palestinians and Latin Americans.

+Political views

 Mansour's political raps have criticized Israel's occupation of Palestine as well as Israel's role in the Gaza War which began in 2008.
 Mansour said, "My music sometimes sounds hostile.
 It's my anger coming out and it's resistance.
 It's non-violent resistance."
 Mansour's early work emphatically supported the Palestinian resistance movement with what Rolling Stone called a "hardcore stance on Palestinian nationalism".